aeracoop/openlightmotion-node/README.md

 You usually need to do this only a few times, because DHCP servers tend to re-assign the same address to the same client for a while.

+## License
+This code is licensed under the General Public License v3.0

 ## Authors and Contributors
-This project is mainly developped by @lotelx, @nerochiaro, wiht some collaborators.
+This project is mainly developped by @nerochiaro, with the help of @lotelx.
-This software is based on previous works like VRTraker.xyz, and the IR-Lock precision landing system.
+This software is based on previous works and ideas like VRTraker.xyz, and the IR-Lock precision landing system.